balderdashy/sails-docs/reference/waterline/models/stream.md

 ### Notes
-> This method is useful for working with data from very large result sets; the kinds of result sets that might overflow your server's available memory if held in memory all at the same time.
-You can use it to do the kinds of things you might be familiar with from Mongo cursors, or from `async.eachSeries()`.
-For example: preparing reports, moving large amounts of data from one place to another, performing complex transformations, or even orchestrating map/reduce jobs.
 > + Prior to Sails v1.0/Waterline 0.13, this method had a lower-level interface, exposing a [Readable "object stream"](http://nodejs.org/api/stream.html).
 This was powerful, but tended to be error-prone.
 So the new, adapter-agnostic `.stream()` does not rely on emitters or any particular flavor of Node streams.
 But with a little code, you can still easily build a streams2/streams3-compatible Readable "object stream" from `eachRecord()`/`eachBatch()`, if you need that.
 > + You can read more about `.stream()` [here](https://gist.githubusercontent.com/mikermcneil/d1e612cd1a8564a79f61e1f556fc49a6/raw/094d49a670e70cc38ae11a9419314542e8e4e5c9/streaming-records-in-sails-v1.md), including additional examples, motivations, background information, and implementation details.
 > + `.stream()` runs the provided iteratee function on each record or batch, one at a time, in series.